 On the next screen, Duplicator will automatically check your website for any issues.
-This scan will give you a notice when there is something wrong with your site’s setup.
 Be sure to review these notices before clicking Build:

 The plugin will then take a few minutes to package all of your website’s data.
 Once finished, you’ll see your new backup on the Packages page.
 Next to the package you just built, select Download » Archive (zip):

 This will download your site’s archive file to your local computer.
-The archive will contain your WordPress files, including your plugins, themes, uploads, permalink settings, and other custom data.
+The archive will contain all your files, including your WordPress themes, plugins, uploads, permalink settings, and other custom data.

 For the next step, you’ll need to create a new MySQL database.
 This is the database where you’ll upload your original WordPress files.